 - 1. Academic theory exams: Students must receive a grade of 70% or higher on each assigned theory exam.
 Exams are completed at the conclusion of each online theory module. - 2.
-Core written and practical skills evaluation: Students must receive a grade of 70% or higher on each written exam and a grade of 75% or higher on each practical skill exam in order to complete the Core program.
+Core written and practical skills evaluation: Students must receive a grade of 70% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
-All Core written exams must be passed with a 70% and all practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.

-- 3. Final exam 1 (750-hour written exam): This test covers an overview of all related barbering subjects (e.g., anatomy, chemistry, etc.).
+All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
+If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
+Final exam 1 (750-hour written exam): This test covers an overview of all related barbering subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 70% or higher on all final exams. - 4.
 Final exam 2 (1400-hour written test): The written exam covers an overview of all theory instruction, Oklahoma state law, and other items covered on the state barbering exam.
 Students must receive a grade of 70% or higher on all final exams. - 5.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
 All assigned practical skill assessments must be completed in order to complete the program.

-BARBERING CLASS START DATES
+BARBERING 2024 CLASS START DATES

-2024 Dates 4 DAY SCHOOL: bruary 12, April 8, June 10, August 19, October 7, December 9 2025 Dates 4 DAY SCHOOL: February 10, April 7, June 9, August 11, October 6, December 8
+Option Dates 4 DAY SCHOOL: February 12, April 8, June 10, August 19, October 7, December 9